BreezDev/WeatherBot/README.md

 # WeatherBot
- A Telegram bot that provides current weather information for a given location.
+ A Telegram bot that provides current weather information for a given location using the OpenWeatherMap API.